-Unless you really are guilty of cheating on tax credits, you have no reason to stress or be angry.
-Know that the letter you got from Concentrix may not even have a solid and strong basis.
+Unless you are guilty of cheating on tax credits, you have no reason to stress or be angry.
+Know that the letter you got from Concentrix may not even have a solid and robust basis.
 According to staff, “They often don’t have enough time to review all the relevant data before making a decision.
 They have not been given enough training to make effective decisions” either.

 Moreover, “Concentrix work on a payment by results basis”, said Mark Serwotka, General Secretary of the Public and Commercial Services Union.
 “They only get paid if they cut the tax-credit bill.
 This means they profit out of stopping payment made to people in real need”, he added.